-Are you looking for the best short, sweet love poems you can easily send in a message or write in a card?
+Are you looking for the best short love poems you can easily send in a message or write in a card?
 You've come to the right place.
-A love poem can be brief and still express to someone how much you love him or her.
+A love poem can be brief and still express to someone how much you love them.
 Short, sweet love poems can be used for birthdays, Valentine's Day or for any occasion where you want to show a loving sentiment in a creative yet succinct way.
 Explore famous short love poem examples and learn how to write your own.

 Of a crowd of workmen and drivers in a bar-room around the stove late of a winter night, and I unremark’d seated in a corner,